-Tourist places in Kalimpong – a religious centre of Buddhism, mostly include monasteries and temples.
+Looking for tourist places to visit in Kalimpong?
+Kalimpong is a religious center of Buddhism, mostly include monasteries and temples.
 One such ancient, spiritual place is the Tharpa Choling Monastery situated off the KD Pradhan Road.
 If you are a peace lover, this place will be of your interest.
-Visit the Tharpa Choling Monastery for its vibrant colours, tranquility, and calm.
+Visit the Tharpa Choling Monastery for its vibrant colors, tranquility, and calm.

 Timings: 9 am – 6 pm everyday